 - 1 cup Whole Fat Plain Yogurt

-- Pour 1 cup (or other desired amount) of yogurt onto flour towel.
+- Next pour 1 cup (or other desired amount) of yogurt onto flour towel.

 - Tie flour towel leaving around yogurt.

 - Hang the flour towel on a cabinet handle with bowl underneath.
 Leave for 6-8 hours.
-The liquid in the bowl is whey - the contents in the cloth are greek yogurt/cream cheese.
-Depending on how thick it is.
+The liquid in the bowl is whey.
+Greek yogurt is in the towel.

 - 1.5 c Raw (unbleached) Sugar